undavide/fs/Frequency Separation 2021.md

 ![](img/Edges3.jpg)

-Here both textures are more or less blurred the same way: they aren't different hence will stay the same.
+Here both textures are more or less blurred the same way: they aren't different hence they'll stay the same.
 Edges (the broad strokes that draw the main traits such as eyes, nose, mouth and hair) are instead dramatically different, hence they'll get enhanced.

 ![](img/Edges2.jpg)